wijjo/mixtery/README.md

 # mixtery

+A simple music player with less repetetive shuffling.

 This is shared in the hope that it may be useful to somebody else.

-At this point it is probably non-functional, as it is written for an old version of Swift and hasn't been tested in a few years.
+Unfortunatly this code has been neglected, and at this point it is probably non-functional.
+It targets an old version of Swift and hasn't been tested in a few years.

 But the last time I visited the project it was working well enough for my wife to use as her primary player.

-It attempts to create a music player with a more sensible shuffle algorithm that won't repeat tracks until the complete collection is exhausted.

 Apple's shuffle algorithm is a simple random selection that makes no attempt to avoid repetition.
+It does not care what came before.

+This algorithm deals with the music collection as a pool, from which one track at a time is chosen, played, and not available again until the pool is exhausted.

-Please use and share freely, but I would not mind hearing about things that get built with it.
-Please consider emailing mixtery@wijjo.com.
+Please enjoy and share freely.
+I would love to hear about anything that gets built with it.
+Contact me at mixtery@wijjo.com.

-I might also suggest double checking that the included image resources are free to redistribute.
-I believe I chose ones that were, but again, since it's been a long time I would make extra sure that is true.
+I might also suggest double checking that the included resources are free to redistribute.
+I believe I chose ones that were not restricted.
+But since it's been a long time it wouldn't hurt to make extra sure that it is still true.

 Cheers!

 Steve